gregnazario/aptos-book/README.md

 # Aptos Book
-The Aptos Book – a one-stop reference for Aptos.
+The Aptos Book - A one-stop reference for Aptos.

 ## Setup